ironcore-dev/ceph-provider/docs/proposal/01-storage-encryption.md

 ## Motivation
 - Security is an important concern and should be a strong focus of any  Cloud Native IaaS.
 - Data breaches and downtime are costly and difficult to manage.
-- In order to meet compliance requirements of businesses to store data encrypted in the cloud.
+- In order to meet compliance requirements of businesses, it becomes essential to store the encryption enabled data in the cloud.

 ### Goals
 - User should be able to create encrypted volumes (Link to API team proposal)